Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Introduction

-In this paper, we focus on \begin{enumerate*}[label=(\roman*)] \item providing an empirical analysis of FL performance on E2E ASR using a large (250M parameters) vanilla encoder-based only transformer model trained with the Connectionist Temporal Classification (CTC) loss~\citep{graves2006connectionist}; \item analyzing the impact of key FL parameters, data heterogeneity, and seed models (pre-trained with or without domain shift) on FL performance in ASR; \item formulating a \textit{practical benchmark} and establishing the \textit{first baselines for FL with DP for ASR}; and \item reviving the per-layer clipping for efficient training of large transformer models even in the presence of DP noise. \end{enumerate*} We show that FL can be used to train competitive, nearly optimal models compared to centrally trained models for several datasets, covering several languages (English, German, French): FL models are at worst $\sim$ 0.3\%-1.4\% absolute word error rate behind the corresponding central models with a limited number of central steps.
+Most prior works on both FL and DP rely on small-scale models, primarily due to (i)~communication complexity~\citep{kairouz2021advances} and (ii)~the difficulty in training large-scale models with DP~\citep{Bassily2014empiricalrisk,shen2021modelsizeDP,tramer2021smallmodelsDP}.
+We argue that: (i)~practical model sizes are steadily increasing -- including for ASR~\citep{botros2023practical} -- and (ii)~the optimization of larger over-parametrized models is often easier~\citep{woodworth2020kernel}\footnote{Distillation from a large to a small model remains the dominant method for training compact models~\citep{stanton2021does}.}.
+To address this gap in understanding large-scale models in the context of FL and DP and to mitigate the optimization challenges associated with training smaller models, we focus exclusively on a large vanilla transformer model for ASR in this work.
+Our \textbf{key contributions} can be summarized as follows: \begin{enumerate}[label=(\roman*),leftmargin=0.7cm] \item We \textit{empirically study the performance of FL with DP on E2E ASR} using a large (250M parameters) vanilla encoder-based transformer model trained with the Connectionist Temporal~Classification (CTC) loss~\citep{graves2006connectionist}.
+Based on the results, we successfully establish the first practical and competitive benchmark and baselines for FL with DP in ASR with realistic $(\varepsilon,\delta)$-DP guarantees. \item We systematically analyze the impact of several key FL factors -- including \textit{data heterogeneity, optimization hyperparamters, and seed models initialization} (pre-trained with or without domain shift) -- on convergence and performance of ASR trained under FL and FL with DP. \item We revisit \textit{per-layer clipping} -- deemed ineffective by prior works -- and demonstrate that combining it with \textit{layer-wise adaptive gradient normalization} is the key to achieving strong model performance under FL with DP.
+Furthermore, we provide a rigorous \textit{theoretical analysis of the algorithm's convergence properties}, offering insights into observed empirical behavior. \end{enumerate} We show that FL can be used to train competitive models for several datasets, covering English, German, French languages: FL models are at worst $\sim$ 0.3\%-1.4\% absolute word error rate (WER)~behind the corresponding central models with a limited number of central steps.
 Competitive models are obtained even with heterogeneous data, especially when the training starts from a seed model.
 The seed model can even come from another domain and perform relatively poorly on the target dataset.
 We also show that FL with user-level DP, which is more preferable to example-level DP, and large models is viable for E2E ASR and promising even for low-resource languages.
-With per-layer clipping, our models achieve \textbf{$(7.2, 10^{-9})$-DP} (resp. \textbf{$(4.5, 10^{-9})$-DP}) with 2.1\% (resp.
-4.6\%) degradation in absolute word error rate for extrapolations to high (resp. low) population scale for \textbf{FL with DP in ASR}.
+With per-layer clipping, our models achieve \textbf{$(7.2, 10^{-9})$-DP} (resp. \textbf{$(4.5, 10^{-9})$-DP}) with 1.3\% (resp.
+4.6\%) degradation in absolute WER for extrapolations to high (resp. low) population scale for \textbf{FL with DP in ASR}.